 - Applications will be held until the closing date.
 The decisions of the review board will be made available to each applicant at that time.
 Closing date may be extended at the organizer’s discretion.
 Artists will be informed of their acceptance on or before September 1.

-- There are multiple competitions within the Living Art America Bodypainting Festival and artists may find they have several choices.
-A one-time, non-refundable application fee of $95 will apply to all participating artists This registers the artist for any and all competition events.
+- A one-time, non-refundable application fee of $95 will apply to all accepted, participating artists This registers the artist for any and all competition events.

 - An ID number will be assigned to each artist chosen to participate in the competition.